Sourdough Artisan Bread

 4. Overripe Levain– bubbly/frothy/watery, collapsing in the jar, sour smelling/vinegary smell

-Fermentolyse
+The Fermentolyse Process

 Mixing the Dough